mcrumm/puppet-hhvm/README.md

 class { "hhvm": }

-To use a package instead (not tested yet):
+To use a package instead (from dl.hhvm.com repo):

 class { "hhvm":
 	compile_from_source => false,